Find Affordable College Courses

 100% Women

 The most popular school in the United States for maternal/child health and neonatal nursing students seekinga doctor's degree is Creighton University.
-The average in-state tuition for full-time undergraduates is $42,618 per year, while in-state graduate students, on average, pay $17,190 per year.
-The maternal/child health and neonatal nursing program at Creighton University awarded 13 doctor's degrees during the 2020-2021 school year.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+The average in-state tuition for full-time undergraduates is $45,000 per year, while in-state graduate students, on average, pay $17,676 per year.
+During the most recent year for which we have data, 13 people received their doctor's degree in maternal/child health and neonatal nursing from Creighton.
+About 100% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 #2